Floydlang/floyd/Docs/Floyd script reference.md

 # COMPOSITE TYPES
 These are composites and collections of other types.
 - **struct**		like C struct or class or tuple.
+- **vector**		an a continous array of elements addressed via indexes.

 # CORE TYPE FEATURES
 These are features built into every type: integer, string, struct, collections etc.